Constitucion 299, Providencia, Santiago, Chile

 Published Rates: $280 to $550 BB

-Review and photos by Jimmy Langman, updated 2012
+Review by Jimmy Langman, photos by author except where indicated, updated 2012.